 This Southeast Portland brewery and taproom, which closed last March due to COVID, will officially not reopen.
 Owner Justin Fay hopes to sell the outdoors-themed business and brand and will focus on running Bear Creek Ranch in Ashland.

-Eatery at the Grant House
+Eatery at the Grant House Like Add to a List

 The Eatery at the historic Grant House in Vancouver announced on Facebook last Sunday that it has closed permanently.
 The post read, "We are blessed to have had the opportunity to be stewards of this beautiful building for the past four years.
 We hope that the Grant House will open again for someone with a new vision and a new dream that respects the history of the beautiful building and the stories it holds secret to its heart."